cehrig/cloudflare-workers-modules/Readme.md

 Cloudflare Workers is a powerful tool, that lets you execute Javascript code at the edge server of Cloudflare.[1]
 This is extremely helpful when you have to
-- alter a client's request - by modifying the Request Object - before it it passed to your web-application
+- alter a client's request - by modifying the Request Object - before it is passed to your web-application
 - alter your web-application's response - by modifying the Response Object - before it is sent back to your clients.